electrofocus/errchain/README.md

 ## About

-Here's [Go](https://go.dev) package for wrapping, chaining or combining multiple errors for further use with the standard `errors.Is`.
+Here's [Go](https://go.dev) package for errors chaining for further examining using the standard `errors.Is`.
 You can learn more about working with errors in Go in [this](https://go.dev/blog/go1.13-errors) article.
 Explore the [example](#example) below for more understanding.

 This package uses [module version numbering](https://go.dev/doc/modules/version-numbers).